Herm: 19th century to the Second World War

 Compton Mackenzie, an English-born Scottish novelist, acquired the tenancy in 1920.
 He recalled that his three years there had numerous logistical problems.
 It has been suggested that Mackenzie was the basis for the character Mr Cathcart in D.H.
 Lawrence's The Man who Loved Islands, about a man who moved to ever smaller islands much as Mackenzie moved from Herm to the smaller Jethou, but Lawrence himself denied it.
+Percival Lea Dewhurst Perry was the tenant from 1923 to 1939.

 The German occupation of the Channel Islands during the Second World War essentially by-passed Herm.
 The island was claimed on 20 July 1940 by Nazi Germany, a few weeks after the arrival of German troops in Guernsey and Jersey; German soldiers landed on the island to shoot a propaganda film, The Invasion of the Isle of Wight.
 Herm's sandy beaches were soon used for practising landings from barges, in preparation for the invasion of England, but otherwise the island saw little of the Germans beyond officers making trips to shoot rabbits.
 Herm had only a little German construction during the war; a flak battery was placed on the island for a few weeks, and mines were placed in an area.
 Occasionally German soldiers would travel to Herm to cut wood for fuel.